-- Clear and disable all relays, setpoints, and mA outputs in the active P-Set - Clear all Calibration Settings in the active P-Set. - Set the serial port to 38.4K baud and even parity.
+- Clear and disable all relays, setpoints, and mA outputs in the active P-Set - · Clear Process Calibration Settings in the active P-Set. - Set the serial port to 38.4K baud and even parity.
 The data output is turned off.